sebasop320/cat_app/README.md

 The app is designed to provide users with a fun and entertaining experience by showcasing various adorable cat pictures.

-## How to Download?

-To download the Random Cat App, please visit the [releases](https://github.com/sebasop320/cat_app/releases) page.

 ## Contribution